0xdefine/docs-nuxt-template/CONTRIBUTING.md

 # Contributing

-If you want to help out with contributing to the content of our documentation for zkSync Docs, checkout our [Contribution Guidelines](https://docs.zksync.io/build/contributing-to-documentation).
+If you want to help out with contributing to the content of our documentation for ZKsync Docs, checkout our [Contribution Guidelines](https://docs.zksync.io/build/contributing-to-documentation).

 ## Contributing to the template

-This project is a Nuxt Layer that is a re-usable theme to use across zkSync Developer Portal related projects.
+This project is a Nuxt Layer that is a re-usable theme to use across ZKsync Developer Portal related projects.

 ## Fork the project